taishi-i/awesome-ChatGPT-repositories/README.md

  * [Transformers-for-NLP-2nd-Edition](https://github.com/denis2054/transformers-for-nlp-2nd-edition) - Transformer models from BERT to GPT-4, environments from Hugging Face to OpenAI.
 Fine-tuning, training, and prompt engineering examples.
 A bonus section with ChatGPT, GPT-3.5-turbo, GPT-4, and DALL-E including jump starting GPT-4, speech-to-text, text-to-speech, text to image generation with DALL-E, Google Cloud AI,HuggingGPT, and more
  * [llm-guard](https://github.com/laiyer-ai/llm-guard) - The Security Toolkit for LLM Interactions
  * [Prompt4ReasoningPapers](https://github.com/zjunlp/prompt4reasoningpapers) - Repository for the ACL2023 paper "Reasoning with Language Model Prompting: A Survey".
+ * [knowledge](https://github.com/knowledgecanvas/knowledge) - Knowledge is a tool for saving, searching, accessing, exploring and chatting with all of your favorite websites, documents and files.
+ * [promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, models, RAGs.
+Evaluate and compare LLM outputs, catch regressions, and improve prompt quality.
+LLM evals for OpenAI/Azure GPT, Anthropic Claude, VertexAI Gemini, Ollama, Local & private models like Mistral/Mixtral/Llama with CI/CD

 ## Chatbots